Garrison, Nebraska

 Garrison is a village in Butler County, Nebraska, United States.
 The population was 54 at the 2010 census.

 History

 Garrison was laid out ca. the late 1870s when the railroad was extended to that point.
 It was named for abolitionist William Lloyd Garrison.

 A post office was established in Garrison in 1880, and remained in operation until it was discontinued in 1965.

-The Garrison Gorillas baseball team were once a huge part of Garrison’s popularity.
-People from all over Butler County and surrounding counties came together to watch the team at their home field in Garrison.
-Sadly, around 2018, the team was disbanded and their home field was left to rot.
-However, when David City’s ballfields are occupied, teams will gather at the field to host practices.